The Creator Economy & Your Place In It

 But as your content gained traction, something incredible happened.

-You started building a community—a bunch of awesome folks who loved your content, vibed with your gaming style, and stuck around for your infectious enthusiasm.
+building a community—a bunch of awesome folks who loved your content, vibed with your gaming style, and stuck around for your infectious enthusiasm.

 As your audience grew, so did the opportunities.
 Brands started noticing your influence in the gaming sphere.
 You began collaborating with gaming companies, reviewing new releases, and even landing sponsorships for your streams.